geosolutions-it/MapStore2/docs/developer-guide/integrations/users/keycloak.md

 ## General

-MapStore supports various functionalities to integrate with Keycloak:
+MapStore supports various Keycloak integration features:

 - [**OpenID support**](../openId/#keycloak): Allows to login to MapStore using a keycloak account.
 - [**Single sign on**](#single-sign-on-integration): Enhances the OpenID support by detecting a session in the keycloak realm and automatically login/logout from MapStore